 Review of Pacific Venus

-History - construction & ownership
+History - construction and ownership

 The largest cabins onboard Pacific Venus are 4 Royal Suites (65 m2) located behind the bridge, named "Archaic" (1001), "Modern" (1002), "Elegant" (1003), "Noble" (1004).
 They are decorated in two styles, with "Modern" and "Archaic" in traditional Japanese style, "Noble" and "Elegant" being more contemporary.
 Each Royal Suite features a private balcony, lounge area, separate bedroom and large oceanview bathroom with a Jacuzzi bathtub.
 For the 16 suites onboard (35 m2), each also has a balcony, living area, sleeping area and bathroom with bathtub.
-Passengers in both Royal Suites and Suites enjoy many privileges.
+Passengers in both the Royal Suites and Suites enjoy many privileges.

-Dining options - Food & Drinks
+Shipboard dining options - Food and Drinks

 The Main Dining Room of Pacific Venus is called “Primavera”.
 The restaurant can be found at Deck 7 aft and features 328 seats in large tables.
-During normal cruises it can be in one seating or in two seatings for dinners and during charter cruises.
+During normal cruises, it can be in one seating or in two seatings for dinners and during charter cruises.
 The menu is varied every day and offers both Japanese and Western items.
-Breakfasts includes Japanese sets with Western buffets, lunches feature Japanese menus, dinners are Japanese- and Western-style on alternate days.
+Breakfasts include Japanese sets with Western buffets, lunches feature Japanese menus, dinners are Japanese- and Western-style on alternate days.
 There are also late night snacks.

-Entertainment options - Fun & Sport
+Shipboard entertainment options - Fun and Sport